flashxio/FlashX/README.md

 ===========

 FlashGraph is a semi-external memory graph processing engine, optimized for a high-speed SSD array.
-It helps us develop parallel graph algorithms with minimum efforts and executes users' graph algorithms in parallel and out of core.
+FlashGraph provides flexible programming interface to help users implement graph algorithms.
+In FlashGraph, users write serial code that reads data in memory and FlashGraph executes users' code in parallel and out of core.
 It enables us to process a billion-node graph in a single machine and has performance comparable to or exceed in-memory graph engines such as [PowerGraph](http://graphlab.org/).